The Fundamental Limits of Structure-Agnostic Functional Estimation: Background

 Similar plugin estimates can be constructed for functionals in the Gaussian sequence model, and for density integral functionals.
 It is natural to expect that if our estimates $\widehat{\mu}$ and $\widehat{\pi}$ are accurate, then the resulting plugin estimate will also be accurate.
 It is worth emphasizing the \emph{structure-agnostic nature} of the plugin estimates, and particularly its compatibility with black-box nuisance function estimates.
 One can use a powerful machine learning algorithm (say a random forest, or a deep neural network) to construct estimates of the propensity score and the regression function, and use these to construct accurate functional estimates.

 One drawback of plugin estimates is that they inherit bias, and rates of convergence, directly from their nuisance function estimates.
 This in turn can complicate inference, and has led to the development of powerful one-step correction methods which improve on plugin estimates by reducing their bias, improving their rate of convergence, and allowing for valid $\sqrt{n}$-rate inference, even when the nuisance function estimates converge at a slower than $\sqrt{n}$-rate.
+Developing and analyzing one-step corrected estimators in a variety of different contexts is the focus of a large body of past work (see the recent review~\cite{kennedy2022semiparametric} and references therein).
 These one-step corrections are at the heart of semi-parametric theory, and are particularly powerful when used in conjunction with sample-splitting (and/or cross-fitting).
 To illustrate the main idea, suppose we consider the expected conditional covariance, and consider the following first-order estimator:

 where now we suppose that $\widehat{\pi}$ and $\widehat{\mu}$ are constructed on a separate sample.
 It is common to construct two estimates (reversing the roles of the two samples) and average them.
 This estimator can be viewed as arising from correcting the plugin estimator in~\eqref{eqn:plugincov} by adding to it an estimate of the \emph{influence function} of the target functional.
 To build some intuition for the estimate $\firstcov$ one can observe that treating $\widehat{\mu}, \widehat{\pi}$ as fixed (or estimated on a separate sample) we can compute the bias (or conditional bias) of $\firstcov$ and observe that it is of second-order,~i.e.